JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

-- All references and other names provided by the candidate are divided up and specifically assigned amongst the Committee members, including the Chair.
-The Chair may or may not assign judge names to the judicial representative on the Committee;
+- To the greatest extent possible, all references and other names provided by the candidate are equally divided up and specifically assigned amongst the Committee members, including the Chair;

-- The Chair assigns all lawyer names (references and others) amongst the lawyers on the Committee; all judge names to the judicial representative on the Committee; and all remaining names to the remaining Committee members;
+- The Chair assigns references and others amongst the Committee members: all judge names to the judicial representative on the Committee and all remaining names to the remaining Committee members;

 - The Chair designates one Committee member to review all new candidate files received, and to draw up an assignment list distributing the consultation of references and others amongst each of the Committee members.
 To the greatest extent possible, each Committee member should be tasked with calling one reference per candidate so as to ensure that a diversified picture of a candidate is obtained.

 Whatever methodology is used by a Committee it is important that the following considerations apply in all cases:

 - When conducting interviews with references and other persons, Committee members must exercise discretion and neutrality;

 - Under all circumstances, the Chair will assign judge names to the judicial representative on the Committee and only the judicial representative on the Committee will consult with other judges;

 - At all meetings, the judicial member of the Committee is to speak last as the most senior jurist;